OpenBagTwo/EnderChest/README.md

 I'm not exactly sure what it should do, but I can pretty much guarantee that it's not doing what you wanted.

+### Y Tho?

+If you're a Windows or MacOS user, you may be wondering _why the heck_ I thought it was a **good idea** to create a system that relied on _giving files weird and unreadable extensions_.
+And, friend, you're not wrong, but here's the advantages of this system:

+- inside your _actual_ Minecraft folders, the symbolic links generated _will_ have the expected extensions and will function normally
+- centralizing assets makes it easy to share and update assets across multiple instances
+- centrally managing assets enforces that the instance folders and _the launchers themselves_ contain very little actual and important content, thus making it easy to switch to new launcher--instead of having to "import" an instance from the old launcher, you can just create a new instance in the new launcher, symlink the `.minecraft` folder they create to your centralized minecraft root, then run `enderchest place` to put everything into the new instances.
+- tagging the filenames of each and every asset guarantees that you don't have a bunch of unused and unneeded assets sitting around--it's encoded _right in the filename and folder structure_ which instances need that asset and for what.
+- Doing everything through filenames ensures that **you don't need a special app or UI** to manage your assets--any file browser (that will let you see and edit extensions) will do.
+- This design makes EnderChest **stateless**--there are no configuration files and no setup process beyond running `enderchest craft` to create the EnderChest folder

+### All that being said...

+I am planning on exploring an alternative implementation--call it "ChestMonster"--where all your assets would be stored in a centralized and easy to sync place, but where the linking is managed via a simple text file.

 ## Installation

 EnderChest has no package dependencies but does require **python 3.10 or greater.** So unless your system Python is already 3.10+, you'll need to first create a virtual environment (releasing as a stand-alone binary is planned).
 Assuming that you're starting from zero, the recommended installation steps are:

 1. Download and install a [`conda`](https://docs.conda.io/en/latest/) distribution